umrlastig/tracklib/doc/source/userguide/reader_writer.rst

 -------------------------------

 Arguably the most common type of resource is a file.
 You specify it using the path to the file.
-To see all file import options, see API Reference :ref:`trackreader`.
+To see all file import options, see :ref:`trackreader` in API Reference.

 #.
 Example for a GPX file ::